 Date of Authorship for this Version

 Kessler, Friedrich, "The Protection of the Consumer Under Modern Sales Law" (1964).
 Faculty Scholarship Series.
-Paper 2725.
+2725.